 Withdrawal of Appeal

-Should the trainee wish to withdraw an appeal, this may be done in writing at any stage of the process.
+Should the foundation doctor wish to withdraw an appeal, this may be done in writing at any stage of the process.

 * meaning in this context, a decision by personnel in the Deanery or Trust associated with the Foundation School.
 This could include Trust Foundation Programme Directors, supervisors and administrative staff associated with the programme